samiriff/Behavioral-Cloning/writeup_report.md

 However, this model performed miserably in track 2, since all my training data was from track 1.
 So, I collected 2 laps of training data from track 2, and used transfer learning to fine-tune the previously-trained model by freezing all but the last 9 layers during training, with a lower learning rate of 0.0001 over 20 epochs to minimize drastic changes in weights.
 However, the mean squared error seemed to be stagnating and didn't show much improvement.
 I also unfroze all the layers and trained this model with data from track 2.
 This led to some improvement in the autonomous mode of track 2 in the beginning, but it looked like the network had forgotten what it had learnt from track 1, and so, failed in track 1 as well.

 Then I decided not to try this variant of transfer learning.
 Instead, I combined the training data from both tracks into 1 dataset and trained a completely new model from scratch, over 5 epochs with a learning rate of 0.001.
+This led to better results.
 The training and validation losses both decreased relatively well with each epoch, indicating that the network was neither underfitting or overfitting.

+Initially, all the convolutional layers in my model had strides of 1 and I was reducing dimensionality by using Max Pooling layers.
+However, I found that increasing the number of strides of the first 2 convolutional layers to 2, and removing the Max Pooling layers after them, led to a decrease in training speed.

+The change in loss after each epoch is as shown below:

+![training_loss][image3]

 The final step was to run the simulator to see how well the car was driving around both tracks.
 The car got through the first track and most of the second track, without leaving the road.